kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 ```
 gn args arm/out/Debug
 ```
-update the contents with the following
+update the contents with the following.(You can find lastest args.gn file in misc/args.gn,
+        You need to replace '/home/kclyu/' with your account's home path.)
 ```
- Build arguments go here.
+# Build arguments go here.
 Examples:
 #   is_component_build = true
 #   is_debug = false
 # See "gn args <out_dir> --list" for available build arguments.